-Welcome to a beginner’s guide on computer fans.
-I am sure that it is a “Captain Obvious” thing that we add fans to a computer to cool it down, to prevent a meltdown.
+Welcome to a beginner’s guide on how computer fans are measured.
+I am sure that it is “Captain Obvious” that we add fans to a computer to cool it down, to prevent a system meltdown.
 But just how are these case fans measured?
 For a quick answer:

 But there are various other specifications to consider as well – Airflow, noise level, and power consumption.
 Just how do we choose a fan, and how do we “properly install” fans inside a computer case?
 Read on to find out!